Myanmar police fire rubber bullets to end sectarian trouble in Mandalay

 “The police and the crowd fought each other and the crowd threw stones at the police,” he said, asking not to be named out of concern for his safety.

 He said the Buddhist mob ransacked shops and burned vehicles before police managed to restore order, but that at 6 a.m.
-Buddhists were still driving through the neighborhood shouting at residents.
+Buddhists were still driving through the neighbourhood shouting at residents.

-Additional reporting by Soe Zeya Tun; Editing by Alan Raybould and Jeremy Laurence
+Reporting by Jared Ferrie, Aung Hla Tun and Soe Zeya Tun; Editing by Alan Raybould and Jeremy Laurence